martinescardo/HoTTEST-Summer-School/Agda/HITs/Solutions5-tom.lagda.md

                                 ap (\ f → f a) h                      ≡⟨ refl _ ⟩
                                 app≡ h a                              ∎
 ```
+Prove this reduction using ap-∘ and the reduction rule for S1-rec on the loop.

-(⋆⋆⋆) Show that base is a right unit using the following PathOver lemma.
+(⋆⋆⋆) Show that base is a right unit for multiplication.
+You will need
+a slightly different path-over lemma than before.
 ```agda
 PathOver-endo≡ : ∀ {A : Type} {f : A → A}
                  {a a' : A} {p : a ≡ a'}